LucasAmos/lucasamos.dev-next/posts/supertest.md

 ---
-title: 'Testing an express API using SuperTest'
+title: "Testing an express API using SuperTest"
-subtitle: 'Testing is an essential part of any application.
-Learn how to use SuperTest to ensure that your Express API functions as intended and confidently make changes to your code without breaking it'
+subtitle: "Testing is an essential part of any application.
+Learn how to use SuperTest to ensure that your Express API functions as intended and confidently make changes to your code without breaking it"
-date: '2020-05-28'
+date: "2020-05-28"
 previewImage: images/supertest.png
 ---